isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 to manually set the HA scopes that are being served.

 Note that the backup server can sometimes be used to handle DHCP traffic if both active servers are down.
-The backup server does not perform failover function automatically; thus, in order to use the backup server to respond to DHCP queries, the server administrator must enable this function manually.
+The backup server does not perform the failover function automatically; thus, in order to use the backup server to respond to DHCP queries, the server administrator must enable this function manually.